 College students who need financial aid may qualify for various federal programs.
 For example, the government offers two different kinds of student loans.
 It also offers the Federal Pell Grant.
 If you’re eligible for this grant, you won’t be responsible for paying back any of the money you receive.
-If you’re interested in learning about the Pell Grant, here’s everything you need to know.
+Before helping your children apply for financial aid, you may want to learn more.
+You can work directly with a financial advisor who can help you save for college in the right way.

 What Is the Federal Pell Grant?